-Figure 5 shows the trend for women undergraduate senior majors over time.
-The female share of undergraduate majors has been flat, at around 35 to 36%, since 2015.
-The share women is slightly but consistently higher in non-PhD departments than in PhD-granting departments.
-It is possible that this reflects the higher proportion of women among the faculty in non-PhD departments.
+Figure 5, Page 29, shows the trend for women undergraduate senior majors over time.
+The female share of undergraduate majors has been flat at around 35 to 36%, since 2015.
+The share women is slightly but consistently higher in non-Ph.D. departments than in Ph.D.-granting departments.

+It is possible that this reflects the higher proportion of women among the faculty in non-Ph.D. departments.

-Tables 4, 5, and 6 provide snapshots of the job market experiences of women from different types of PhD programs.
-Women made up about 30% of job candidates from the top 20 schools last year (Table 4) and 37% of all other PhD students on the market (Table 5).
-Table 6 presents placement data slightly differently, showing where last year's job market candidates placed, by the rank of the originating department.
+Tables 4, 5, and 6 (Page 31, Page 32, Page 33) provide snapshots of the job market experiences of women from different types of Ph.D. programs.
+Women made up about 30% of job candidates from the top 20 schools last year (Table 4, Page 31) and 37% of all other Ph.D. students on the market (Table 5, Page 32).
+Table 6, Page 33, presents placement data slightly differently, showing where last year's job market candidates placed, by the rank of the originating department.
 The most striking longer-term change in placement patterns is the growing number of students from top ranked departments who are taking jobs in the private sector.
 This seems to be equally true of new female and male economists.

-D. Conclusions
+Conclusions

 This report is disappointing.
-Despite occasional signs of progress in women's representation in economics, the pattern in recent years -- and most of the twenty-first century to date - has been stagnation.
-The share of women in first year PhD programs fell last year.
+Despite occasional signs of progress in women's representation in economics, the pattern in recent years-and most of the twenty-first century to date-has been stagnation.
+The share of women in first year Ph.D. programs fell last year.
 The share of women in undergraduate economics majors remains well below parity and does not show an increasing trend.
 Women are over-represented in non-tenure-track teaching jobs.
-To change women's representation on the faculty of economics departments, we have to increase women's representation in PhD programs.
+To change women's representation on the faculty of economics departments, we have to increase women's representation in Ph.D. programs.
 That is not yet happening consistently or in numbers sufficient to change the profession so that it represents the gender of the people it studies.

-Efforts to address these continued disparities are critical, both for fairness and for the quality and relevance of the economics research that is undertaken in this country.
+Efforts to address these continued disparities are critical, both for fairness and for the quality and relevance of the economics research that is undertaken continues on page 24 in this country.
 With support from the Sloan Foundation, CSWEP and the Social Science Research Council has launched the Women in Economics Research Consortium to support research on interventions and policy changes designed to increase women's representation and success in economics, particularly those that are scalable and can therefore have a broad impact on the profession.
 This kind of research is critical to improving our understanding of effective changes.
 Ongoing, explicit support of the American Economic Association for diversity and respect within the profession is critical for progress.